Adrian-Gatu/Azure-Cloud-SOC-Honeynet/README.md

 This project’s aim was to build a mini Honeynet in Azure and ingest the logs from various sources into a Log Analytics Workspace, which is then used by Microsoft Sentinel to trigger alerts, create incidents and build Attack Maps.
 In this project, using KQL queries we will measure some security metrics for a 24-hour period in the insecure environment, we will implement security controls to harden the environment, measure the metrics for another 24-hour and show the results.
 The metrics we will show are:

--Syslog (Linux Event Logs)
+- Syslog (Linux Event Logs)
--SecurityEvent (Windows Event Logs)
+- SecurityEvent (Windows Event Logs)
--SecurityAlert (Log Analytics Alert Triggered)
+- SecurityAlert (Log Analytics Alert Triggered)
--SecurityIncident (Incidents Created by Sentinel)
+- SecurityIncident (Incidents Created by Sentinel)
--AzureNetworkAnalytics_CL (Malicious flows allowed into our honeynet)
+- AzureNetworkAnalytics_CL (Malicious flows allowed into our honeynet)

 ## Infrastructure and log aggregation